tannonk/HS2018-Semantics/tannon/README.md

 | splitting data + ngram range(1, 3) + EntityLength + SimpleFeats | 0.8716350652593686 |  |
 |  |  |  |

+## Approach:

+Load data, splitting snippets as new instances.
+Results in ~ 43320 samples
+Features:
+BOW with ngrams: CountVectorizer(ngram_range(1, 3))
+Entity length: number of words in each entity and their concatenation Simple features: considers aspects of middle segments (adapted from PA4\_explained) Dependency length: length of shortest path between mentions

 ## Problems encountered:
 NER Labelling: J&M suggest using named entity types and their concetenation as features.
 So far, I haven't been able to reliably extract these labels.